-This tutorial will give you a flying start to using the μTasker on the COLDFIRE M5223X.
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the Freescale[TM] M52235EVB or M52233DEMO hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
-The M52233DEMO comes with inbuilt background debugger and is as cheap way to make acquaintance with this device.
-It is delivered with a code limited version of the compiler, but this is adequate for the following tutorial and more besides!

-Therefore there should be nothing standing in your way to getting your first, powerful embedded IP project up and running.
+This tutorial will give you a flying start to using the μ Tasker on the Freescale MC9S12NE64.
+It can be fully simulated using VisualStudio 6.0 or higher and can be run on the DEMO9S12NE64 hardware, in which case the GNU compiler can be used and a serial debugger is supplied in the μ Tasker NE64 package for downloading and simple debugging.
+Therefore there should really be nothing standing in your way to getting your first, powerful embedded IP project up and running.